zephyrproject-rtos/zephyr/scripts/net/README.txt

  * Install Docker
  * Check out the net-tools project from github or update it with west
  * Change working directory to the net-tools repository
+ * cd docker/
- * Run './net-setup.sh --config docker.conf'
+ * Run 'docker build -t net-tools .'

-This runs a Docker image called 'net-tools' and sets up docker network 'net-tools0' on your local machine.
+This creates a Docker image called 'net-tools' which the script will need as its counterpart when testing various network sample applications.

 Using
 *****

-The scripts/net/run-sample-tests.sh shell script is meant to be run from the relevant Zephyr network sample test directory.
-Currently the following two samples are supported:
+The scripts/net/run-sample-tests.sh shell script is meant to be run from a Zephyr network sample test directory.
+Currently the following samples are
+supported:

  * samples/net/sockets/echo_client
  * samples/net/sockets/echo_server
+ * samples/net/mqtt_publisher

-The applications to run in the net-tools Docker container are selected based on the name of the sample directory, for echo_client the echo_server application is started from the Docker container, and with echo_server echo_client is started in the Docker container.
-When completed, the return value, either from Zephyr or from the Docker container, is returned to the script on Zephyr or Docker application termination.
-The return value is used as a simple verdict whether the sample passed or failed.
+The applications to run in the net-tools Docker container are selected based on the base name of the sample directory, for echo_client the echo_server application is started from the Docker container, and with echo_server echo_client is started in the Docker container.
+With mqtt_publisher mosquitto MQTT server is run in the Docker container.

 The Docker container and a corresponding 'net-tools0' Docker network is started by the script, as well as Zephyr using native_posix.
 IP addresses are assigned to the Docker network, which is a Linux network bridge interface.
-The IP addresses are set based on the sample being run.
+The default IP addresses are:

- * echo_client uses addresses 192.0.2.1 and 2001:db8::1
+ * Zephyr uses addresses 192.0.2.1 and 2001:db8::1
- * echo_server uses addresses 192.0.2.2 and 2001:db8::2
+ * Docker net-tools image uses addresses 192.0.2.2 and 2001:db8::2
  * the Docker bridge interface uses addresses 192.0.2.254 and 2001:db8::254

+The default IP addresses are used by echo_client and mqtt_publisher, but with the echo_server the IP addresses are switched between Zephyr and Docker so that the echo_client application always uses addresses ending in .1 and the echo_server application uses those ending in .2.
+The script does the IP address setup for each sample test, be it the default ones or the switched ones.

+When completed, the return value, either from Zephyr or from the Docker container, is returned to the script on Zephyr or Docker application termination.
+The return value is used as a simple verdict whether the sample passed or failed.

 Directories